 Does anyone else crave drama?
-Like, actually crave those 30-60 minute time slots spent unapologetically glued to a TV screen to intently consume a chaotic, almost too close to home story, just me?
+Like, actually crave those 30-60 minute time slots spent unapologetically glued to a TV screen, intently consuming a chaotic, almost too close-to-home story?
+Just me?
 Okay, hear me out.
 There’s a time and place for unlikely romances, and lol-ing (in the audible sense) at programmes ambitiously labelled 'comedy' is depressingly rare.
-The best telly is dramatic telly in my mind.
+The best telly is more than that in my mind.
 And I like mine fronted by the industry's powerhouse women, thanks.
-Phoebe Waller Bridge, Michaela Coel, Sandra Oh, come on down...
+Phoebe Waller-Bridge, Sandra Oh, Reese Witherspoon, Kerry Washington, Fiona Shaw, come on down...

 Fortunately, we’ve got plenty to choose from at the moment.
-We may have wrapped on the second series of The Handmaid’s Tale and yes, I’m still at a loss without Doctor Foster too, but there’s loads of top notch TV fodder to come in the latter half of 2018.
+We may have wrapped on the first season of Killing Eve and yes, I’m still at a loss without those other knockout BBC dramas like Little Drummer Girl and Doctor Foster, but there’s loads of top-notch TV fodder to come in 2019.
 Desperate for something to fill the gaping holes in your social calendar?
 Well, you have come to the right place, friend.
 Here you'll find what we’re looking forward to so far.
 Be sure to check back as we'll be updating the list as more shows are confirmed.

 Welcome Kate Beckinsale back to the small screen.
-She’s starring in a brand spanking new series for ITV and Amazon Studios as Georgia Wells - a woman who’s made a go of starting a new life as, you guessed it, a widow, only to then spot her supposedly dead husband on the news.
+She’s starring in a brand spanking new series for ITV and Amazon Studios as Georgia Wells, a woman who’s made a go of starting a new life as, you guessed it, a widow, only to spot her supposedly dead husband on the news.
 She later winds up in "the depths of the African Congo, where danger and revelation will greet her at every turn" while on a dramatic quest to find out WTF happened in her rather complicated past.
 It’s been written by the people behind The Missing so you can look forward to some crafty, gripping storytelling.
-We’re expecting it to land on our screens towards the end of the year.
+We’re expecting it to land on our screens sometime this spring.